zephyrproject-rtos/zephyr/doc/develop/getting_started/index.rst

    does not meet Blinky's :ref:`blinky-sample-requirements`, then :ref:`hello_world` is a good alternative.

+   If you are unsure what name west uses for your board, ``west boards`` can be used to obtain a list of all boards Zephyr supports.

 Build the :ref:`blinky-sample` with :ref:`west build <west-building>`, changing ``<your-board-name>`` appropriately for your board: